 - Author: Rolf G. S. Buøen

-- Keywords: Software, Maritime, Ship operation
+- Keywords: Digital solutions, Maritime, Ship operation, Maritime

 Navigator from DNV GL is a dedicated decisions support tool for assisting the Master in handling the administrative and regulatory complexity of port ship operations.
 The new contract is the largest ever signed for Navigator.